AdlerSalbei/TvT_HoldingPoint.Altis/README.md

 Each *Commandvehicle's* position is marked on BLUFOR's map at the start.

 ## Factions
 Different factions for BLUFOR and OPFOR can be chosen during mission setup.
 The chosen faction will determine the loadouts, the *Commandvehicles* and the supplies that players can buy.
-Typical BLUFOR factions (e.g. USA) can be chosen for the OPFOR side to put them in the defending role.
+Typical BLUFOR factions (e.g. Russia) can be chosen for the OPFOR side to put them in the defending role.

 Buyables for each faction depending on side (click the *EAST* tab on the bottom) can be found [here (Google Docs)](https://docs.google.com/spreadsheets/d/1WVtMfU6J_OVLaHgVwJEiCAwPaTKqynqdLrqvwLkI4s8/edit?usp=sharing).

 playable:
-* USA
 * Germany
 * Russia

+planned:
+* USA

 ## Parameters